jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-notable shift as the accessibility of OT test beds and protocols lowers the entry barrier for malicious actors, resulting in an increase in off\-the\-shelf malware targeting IoTOT devices.
+notable shift as the accessibility of OT test beds and protocols lowers the entry barrier for malicious actors, resulting in an increase in off\-the\-shelf malware targeting IoT/OT devices.
 This has effectively opened the door for new threats to critical infrastructure.
-The increasing interconnectivity between IoTOT networks, critical infrastructure, and the outside world is fueled by digital transformation trends and the potential advantages they offer to businesses.
+The increasing interconnectivity between IoT/OT networks, critical infrastructure, and the outside world is fueled by digital transformation trends and the potential advantages they offer to businesses.